Jump to Navigation

 While some patients have been successful in quitting smoking, aided by Chantix, what is alarming are the myriad of stories, or normal people, who have had their lives altered by the drug through severe side-effects, such as: headache; nausea; upset stomach; increased appetite; taste changes; strange dreams; and, vomiting.
 The more extreme side-effects may include: severe irritability; anti-social behavior; severe depression, thoughts of suicide; and, unnecessary aggression.

-If you or a loved one have used Chantix and believe that you suffered medical injuries as a result, contact an Chantix Attorney at the Finz firm now at (888) FINZ-FIRM or complete the Free Chantix Case Evaluation form to find out how the Finz law firm can help you.
+If you or a loved one have used Chantix and believe that you suffered medical injuries as a result, contact an Chantix Attorney at Finz & Finz, P.C., now at (855) TOP-FIRM or complete the Free Chantix Case Evaluation form to find out how Finz & Finz, P.C., can help you.

 How does Chantix Work?